hirvitek/aws-iac/README.md

-# aws-iac
+# AWS Infrastructure as Code
-Collection of AWS infrastructure as a code templates
+Collection of AWS infrastructure as code templates